Skip Navigation Links

 (E) Movables; Tax Sales.
 When taxes on movables are delinquent, the tax collector shall seize and sell sufficient movable property of the delinquent taxpayer to pay the tax, whether or not the property seized is the property which was assessed.
 Sale of the property shall be at public auction, without appraisement, after ten days advertisement, published within ten days after date of seizure.
 It shall be absolute and without redemption.

 (F) Postponement of Taxes.
 The legislature may postpone the payment of taxes, but only in cases of overflow, general conflagration, general crop destruction, or other public calamity, and may provide for the levying, assessing, and collecting of such postponed taxes.
 In such case, the legislature may authorize the borrowing of money by the state on its faith and credit, by bond issue or otherwise, and may levy taxes, or apply taxes already levied and not appropriated, to secure payment thereof, in order to create a fund from which loans may be made through the Interim Emergency Board to the governing authority of the parish where the calamity occurs.
-The money loaned shall be applied to and shall not exceed the deficiency in revenue of the parish or a political subdivision therein or of which the parish is a part, caused by postponement of taxes.
+The money loaned shall be applied to and shall not exceed the deficiency in revenue of the parish or a political subdivision therein or of which the parish is a part caused by postponement of taxes.
 No loan shall be made to a parish governing authority without the approval of the Interim Emergency Board.

-Amended by Acts 1995, No. 1319, §1, approved Oct.
+Acts 1995, No. 1319, §1, approved Oct.
 21, 1995, eff.
 Nov.
 23, 1995; Acts 1997, No. 1495, §1, approved Oct.
 3, 1998, eff.
 Nov.
 5, 1998; Acts 2013, No. 436, §1, eff.
 Jan.
-1, 2015.
+1, 2015; Acts 2024, No. 409, §1, eff.
+Jan.
+1, 2026.

 If you experience any technical difficulties navigating this website, click here to contact the webmaster.